hudziec/backend_review/md_to_html/README.md

 #### Analysis of Heatmap of the Correlation Matrix

-Examing the map, the darker colors show correlation between columns.
+Examining the map, the darker colors show correlation between columns.
 The objective of this output is to predict salesprice, columns that correlate best are garage_cars, fireplaces, totrms_abvgrd, full_bath, heating_qc, exter_qual & overall_qaul.
 These columns have a .45 correlation and higher.

 #### Create scatterplots for each of the columns that correlate with sales price